cocode/TrekBasicJ/README.md

 java -cp build/classes/java/main com.worldware.BasicShell x.bas

 ## The Compiler
+TrekBasicJ is not a full compiler - it generates code that can be processed by a compiler backend to produce an executable.

+TrekBasicJ generates [intermediate representation](https://en.wikipedia.org/wiki/Intermediate_representation) for [LLVM](https://llvm.org/), and this is compiled with [clang](https://clang.llvm.org/), which is availably basically everywhere,

-The compiler can run anywhere you can have clang (c compiler) generate an executable for.
+The compiled code can run anywhere you can have clang (c compiler) generate an executable for.
 This covers dozens of platforms.
 Every common architecture and a lot of uncommon ones.

 % java -Xmx100m -cp build/classes/java/main com.worldware.Tbc x.bas x.exe